For holiday weekends or cookouts, most of us pick up cole slaw at the grocery store.

 1. TOAST the sesame seeds (optional).
 Heat a small skillet over medium heat.
 Add the sesame; cook and stir for 2 minutes or until golden brown and fragrant.
 Immediately pour out of the hot pan to avoid over-toasting.

-2. COMBINE the cabbage and peppers in large salad bowl.
+2. COMBINE the cabbage and peppers in a large salad bowl.

 4. REMOVE from the heat and immediately toss with the cabbage-peppers mix.
 Once it has cooled to room temperature, add the basil and toss again.
 Refrigerate and serve cool or at room temperature.